 Fellows must not, either alone or with others, publish or cause to be published any material dealing with the work of their training site without the prior written permission of their supervisor and frontline coordinators.
-Work carried out jointly with ECDC experts requires approval by the head scientific coordinator of EPIET or the head scientific coordinator of EUPHEM, depending on the respective path of the fellow, and clearance by the Chief Scientist of ECDC.
+Work carried out jointly with ECDC experts requires approval by the Head of Fellowship Programme and clearance by the Chief Scientist of ECDC.
 Approved publications of EPIET and EUPHEM fellows need to include the affiliation of their respective paths, either 'ECDC Fellowship Programme, Field Epidemiology path (EPIET), European Centre for Disease Prevention and Control (ECDC), Solna, Sweden' or 'ECDC fellowship Programme, Public Health Microbiology path (EUPHEM), European Centre for Disease Prevention and Control (ECDC), Solna, Sweden'.

-Publications resulting from work not related to the training objectives under the Fellowship or as a result of previous work, require prior permission from the head scientific coordinator of the fellow's path (EPIET or EUPHEM).
+Publications resulting from work not related to the training objectives under the Fellowship or as a result of previous work, require prior permission from the Head of Fellowship Programme).
 The publication may not pose a conflict of interest or negatively affect the achievement of the Fellowship objectives in any way.